-Now in his sixth season at Quinnipiac, Eric Eaton has established himself as a premier assistant coach at the Division I level.
+Now in his eighth season at Quinnipiac, Eric Eaton has established himself as a premier assistant coach at the Division I level.
 Coach Eaton is directly involved in all aspects of the program including practice planning, on court coaching and opponent scouting.
 He coordinates the individual instruction of the post players where he has been instrumental in developing Justin Rutty (’10 POY, ’11 1st Team All-League), Ike Azotam (’12 &’13 2nd Team All-League) and Ousmane Drame (’12 All-Rookie Team).His primary recruiting areas are New York, New Jersey and the New England prep schools.

 During Coach Eaton’s tenure he has played a major role in the best six year stretch in school history.
 The program has 108 wins, has won a Regular Season NEC title (2010), and participated in 3 post season tournaments.
 (NIT ’10, CIT ’11, CBI ’12) Quinnipiac also had the largest 3 year APR turnaround in the country from 2008-10 (219pts) and the team posted the highest GPA in the league from 2010-2012.